dfinity/portal/docs/developer-docs/agents/nodejs.md

 Next, open up your `dfx.json` file.
 To `nft`, add a new configuration for `declarations -> node_compatibility`.
 This will optimize the auto-generated JavaScript interface for `node.js` projects.

-Additionally, we will add a new canister, `assets`, which will be used to host the frontend assets for our nft's.
+Additionally, we will add a new canister, `assets`, which will be used to host the frontend assets for our NFTs.

 Finally, remove the `dfx` setting as well as the `defaults` and `networks` settings.
 They will lock the project to a specific and outdated version of `dfx`, and we want to use `dfx` 12 or later.